srl-labs/clab-api-server/README.md

 ## 🚀 Deployment Options

-The Containerlab API Server can be deployed in three primary ways:
+The Containerlab API Server can be deployed in several ways:

 ### 1. Binary Installation (Recommended for Production)